Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Lyon and New York.
+To all the kids in Milan and Toronto.

 I'm losing my edge.